 - While operating an electric scooter, the driver must obey all signage.

 - If a traffic violation occurs, electric scooter drivers can be given a citation.

 When operating an electric scooter, drivers must obey these limitations for their safety and the safety of other drivers and pedestrians.

 Colorado Personal Injury Lawyers Can Help You

 Driving an electric scooter is a fun and easy way to get from place to place as you enjoy the warm summer weather.
 While this mode of transportation may seem like a harmless, good time, there is still a chance for disaster to strike.
-With 63 percent of surveyed individuals stating that they were either involved in a crash or had a close call with electric scooters, it is possible that a collision can occur.
+63 percent of surveyed individuals stated that they were either involved in a crash or had a close call with electric scooters.

 If you or a loved one has suffered injuries from an accident involving an electric scooter, contact the personal injury lawyers at Mintz Law Firm.
 The award-winning team at Mintz Law Firm will provide you with personalized care to help with your claim for any damages you may be owed as a result of the accident.
 For a free consultation, contact us here or call (303) 462-2999.